-Connecticut Vaccine Injury Lawyers
+Connecticut Vaccine Injury Attorneys

 Vaccines serve an important role in modern society.
 Each year, they prevent millions of illnesses in the United States alone.
 However, while vaccines offer clear benefits, getting vaccinated carries certain risks as well.
-All types of vaccines have been linked to injuries and illnesses, and these injuries and illnesses can have devastating effects for vaccine recipients and their families.
+All types of vaccines have been linked to injuries and illnesses, and these injuries and illnesses can have devastating effects on vaccine recipients and their families.

 Overall, vaccine-related injuries and illnesses are extremely rare.
 For example, the Health Resources and Services Administration (HRSA) reports that for every one million doses of vaccine distributed in the United States, just one vaccine recipient receives compensation under the National Vaccine Injury Compensation Program (NVICP).
 While this statistic only represents successful claims among individuals who choose to seek compensation under the NVICP, it is nonetheless illustrative of the relatively small number of vaccine recipients who suffer injuries and illnesses as a result of their immunizations.